flight-blender

 Variable Key Data Type Description

-SECRET_KEY string This is used in Django.
+SECRET_KEY string This is used for JWT signing.
 It is recommended that you use a long SECRET Key as a string here.

 IS_DEBUG integer Set this as 1 if you are using it locally.